circleci/circleci-docs/jekyll/_ccie/on-prem.md

 ## Installation

-CircleCI Enterpise installation requires provisioning two types of machines:
+CircleCI Enterprise installation requires provisioning two types of machines:

 * Services box - an instance that is always-on and used as the web server.
 The GitHub App domain name needs to map to this instance.
 * A pool of builder machines.
 You can have a least one for normal operations, but you can provision as many builders as your scale demands.